ArmedGuy/sharecal/README.md

  - Small, easy UX with few options.
  - Scalable syncing options.
  - Minimal administration.
  - Effective and easily deployable stack.

-PS.
+##### Notes
 For the sake of this design document, the words user, calendar, and subscriber will be exchanged quite frequently.

 By design, a calendar is equal to a user, but with the intent to distribute event to subscribers.
 (IE a user account is the calendar)